 program for a John Lyons piece about his time as NRMA President which was settled confidentially.
 Also successfully sued and settled with 2GB and his former PR consultant, Rob Dempsey, who shelled out $100,000.
 Lloyd Williams

-: another regular litigant who sued Melbourne University Architecture academic Miles Lewis, former Labor Minister David White, The Age
+: the property developer, multiple Melbourne Cup winner and mastermind of Crown Melbourne was another regular litigant who sued Melbourne University Architecture academic Miles Lewis, former Labor Minister David White, The Age

 : sued the ABC in the early 80s over allegations he attempted to interfere with the natural course of justice.
-Ellen Wren
+Move in this ripping Rod Tiffen piece

 : the wife of John Wren, a multi-millionaire businessman and power broker in the ALP, had 34-year-old author Frank Hardy arrested and charged with criminal libel over his book Power Without Glory.